egonelbre/egonelbre.com/content/draft/five-percent-heuristic.md

 Of course, in practice you also need to handle the edge cases.
 You can take a look at [this commit](https://github.com/btcsuite/btcutil/pull/183/commits/9254c287db4f1a8034772f95cf6ac19331f34b6a) for the full change.

 Overall, this optimization gave \~10x performance improvement to that function.
+If that function becomes a problem again, then we would need to implement the `uint1024` approach.

-## Example: Should I avoid using `...` for performance?
+### Storytime: Should I avoid using `...` for performance?

-There was a question in `#performance` whether avoiding variadics is a useful for performance optimization.
+There was a question in Gophers `#performance` Slack whether avoiding variadics is a useful for performance optimization.
 As an example:

 ```
 // The readable version: